jasoni111/Pong/README.md

 > Author: ~~Leslie Lee([LeeChunHei](https://github.com/LeeChunHei))~~

-Mixed advance software, libbase and libsc assignment for smart car 2018.
+Mixed advance software, libbase and libsc assignment for Smart Car 2018.

-Please thanks Leslie for this assignment.
-All are designed by Leslie
+Please thank Leslie for this assignment.
+All are designed by Leslie.

 ### Introduction